 All personal data which we collect must be fairly and lawfully processed.
 Data protection legislation allows us to process most of the information we hold as we regard it as being in the church’s legitimate interest.

-Personal data may also be processed in accordance with any of the following conditions:
+All personal data which we collect must be fairly and lawfully processed.
+Personal data may be processed in accordance with any of the following conditions:

 • Where processing is necessary for carrying out obligations under contract between you and the church (for example in the case of employment).